Here’s the Problem…

 our bodies and minds do.
 But, just as the firm collar that

-stabilizes a young sapling will eventually
+stabilizes a young sapling will eventually strangle the

 adult tree if not removed, emotional constraints